 Ah, holiday tipping.
-This little post still gets a steady stream of comments, even 6 years later…
+This little post still gets a steady stream of comments, even several years later…

 Invariably this time of year, all the “tipping experts” of the world unite and tell us ignorant folk what to do.
 Is it just me, or is it a cushy job to tell other people how they should spend their money?
-I’ve made a little collection of links for those in the mood for some social pressure.
 I think they all just secretly copy each other.
-All of them say that you should tip the trash collector, assuming your municipality allows it:
+I’ve made a little collection of links below, and all of them say that you should tip the trash collector if your municipality allows it:

 - CNN Money says $15 to $20 each